Port Vale Next Manager Odds: Three-Horse Race But Ferguson Remains Favourite

 Brady Ready For Next Challenge?

-Jon Brady is one of the names in the frame to fill the managerial vacancy at Barrow, but the former Northampton boss is the 5/1 second favourite for the Port Vale job.
+Jon Brady is one of the names in the frame to fill the managerial vacancy at Barrow, but the former Northampton boss is now the 11/4 second favourite for the Port Vale job, having been 5/1 earlier in the week.

 The Australian led the Cobblers to League One in the 2022/23 season having missed out on automatic promotion on goal difference in the previous campaign following Bristol Rovers’ remarkable 7-0 victory over Scunthorpe on the final day.